 Using Cloud Databases with your Cloud Site

-Cloud Databases is the latest relational database service offering from Rackspace.
-We've recently made it available in the new Cloud Control Panel.
-One of the advantages of Cloud Databases is that it makes it really easy to provision your MySQL instance, add databases, and effectively manage your users.
+Cloud Databases is part of the Cloud Control Panel.
+One of the advantages of Cloud Databases is that it makes it easier to provision your MySQL instance, add databases, and effectively manage your users.
 This also includes the security and performance benefits of having your own dedicated database instance.
 Another big plus is how easy it is to connect to your Cloud Database from Cloud Sites.

 Creating A Cloud Database

 1. First thing we'll do is login to the Cloud Control http://mycloud.rackspace.com and once you're logged in, select Databases at the top.

 2. Next, select the Create MySQL Instance option and you'll then be taken to the Create MySQL Instance screen.
 Fill out the fields with your desired specifications to creating your Database and then select Create Instance when finished.

 Note: We recommend creating your Database in the same region as your Cloud Site.
 You can find out the location of your Cloud Site by looking for ORD or DFW in the testing link for your Cloud Site.